-All CA and RA certificates shall include a non-NULL subject DN.
 All certificates issued to end entities shall include a non-NULL subject DN.

 Certificates at all levels of assurance may include alternative name forms.
-This CP does not restrict the types of names that can be used.
+This CP does not restrict the types of names which can be used.

 The table below summarizes the naming requirements that apply to each level of assurance.